terra-mod/terraform-aws-ecs-service/README.md

 ##### Load Balancing
 This module supports the use of ALBs and NLBs by accepting the ARN of a Load Balancer Listener and creating the target group for the service.
-In order to use Load Balancing, the `enable_load_balancing` input variable must be set to `true`.
+In order to use Load Balancing, set the `load_balancer_target_groups` variable with the list of Target Group ARNs that the ECS Service should register with.

 ##### Service Discovery
 Service Discovery is supported by creating a Service Discovery Service via this module and allowing the configuration of the